VijayRod/demo/container-storage/logs/k8s-csi-azurefile.md

 - https://github.com/kubernetes-sigs/azurefile-csi-driver/blob/master/pkg/azurefile/controllerserver.go: len(secret) == 0 && useDataPlaneAPI... failed to GetStorageAccesskey
 - https://github.com/Azure/AKS/issues/804: Azure Files PV AuthorizationFailure when using advanced networking - I know why this only allow access from selected network for storage account does not work on AKS, that's because k8s persistentvolume-controller is on AKS master node which is not in the selected network, and that's why it could not create file share on that storage account...
 And in the near future, I don't think we would support this feature: only allow access from selected network for storage account... one workaround is use azure file static provisioning, that is create azure file share by user, and then user provide the storage account and file share in k8s...
 I think azure file static provisioning would work on this case, while dynamic provisioning (*specifically the default azurefile storage classes*) won't work
   - i.e. https://learn.microsoft.com/en-us/azure/aks/azure-csi-files-storage-provision#statically-provision-a-volume
+  - https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/storage/create-file-share-failed-storage-account: The Kubernetes persistentvolume-controller isn't on the network that was chosen when the Allow access from network setting was enabled for Selected networks on the storage account.

 ## azurefile-csi.secret.dynamic